wilsonfsouza/github-explorer/README.md

 ## 💻 About the project

 Github Explorer is a project developed to practice React concepts during my [GoStack Coding Bootcamp](https://rocketseat.com.br/).
-It uses the GitHub API to find repositories you might be interested, allowing the user to browse through their open issues.
+It uses the GitHub API to find repositories you might be interested in, allowing the user to browse through their open issues.

-The theming is an additional feature add by me after the conclusion of this project.
+The theming is an additional feature added by me after the conclusion of this project.

 ---